captncraig/caddy-realip/README.md

 realip [cidr] {
     header name
     from   cidr [cidr... ]
+    preserve
     strict
 }
 ```

-name is the name of the header containing the actual IP address.
-Default is  X-Forwarded-For.
+`name` is the name of the header containing the actual IP address.
+Default is `X-Forwarded-For`.

-cidr is the address range of expected proxy servers.
+`cidr` is the address range of expected proxy servers.
 As a security measure, IP headers are only accepted from known proxy servers.
 Must be a valid cidr block notation.
 This may be specified multiple times.

+`preserve`, if specified, will retain the original `RemoteAddr` value in an `Original-Remote-Address` header value, which will be passed to other middleware or to upstream servers in a proxy configuration.

-strict, if specified, will reject requests from unkown proxy IPs with a 403 status.
+`strict`, if specified, will reject requests from unkown proxy IPs with a 403 status.
 If not specified, it will simply leave the original IP in place.

 ## CIDR blocks